 I've found the recipe in Good Food magazine and tweaked it a little, adding seeds and nuts.

-Pack the mix into a tin - I line it with parchment because I'm too lazy to wash it up - and slip into the oven.
-They are ready when the surface is set.
+Then pack the mix into a tin - I line it with parchment because I'm too lazy to wash it up - and slip into the oven.
+They are ready when the surface of the mix is set.

 Can you make vegan bars?